SathyaBhat/sathyasays.com/content/posts/2012-11-09-my-experience-on-upgrading-from-windows-7-to-windows-8.md

 I tried to use the previous Windows 7 drivers, running them under Windows 7 compatibility mode, but the install would silently fail.
 Taking a look at the logs, I see that the install failed because the installer kept throwing <a href="https://chat.stackexchange.com/transcript/118?m=6771791#6771791" target="_blank">ACCESS_VIOLATION errors in the MFC dlls</a>.
 With a little rubber-duck debugging help from Root Access, some VS 2005 runtime uninstalls, and a <a href="https://archive.msdn.microsoft.com/KB961894/Release/ProjectReleases.aspx?ReleaseId=2067" target="_blank">hotfix install</a> I managed to get the install running.
 The drivers still managed to fail installation &#8211; the drivers were dated back to 2010 and Windows refused to install the older drivers.

-Finally after a lot of wrangling around, I downloaded AMD's beta drivers(which don't seem to have the check for &#8220;supported chipsets&#8221;, as opposed to the stable drivers and managed to get it installed. (thanks to <a href="https://twitter.com/TheRomit/status/265496483422429184" target="_blank">Romit for the tip</a>).
+Finally after a lot of wrangling around, I downloaded AMD's beta drivers(which don't seem to have the check for "supported chipsets", as opposed to the stable drivers and managed to get it installed. (thanks to <a href="https://twitter.com/TheRomit/status/265496483422429184" target="_blank">Romit for the tip</a>).

 Now I do have my extended desktop running, but being the beta drivers that they are, I've run into several driver crashes(thankfully since Vista or so, GPU driver crash no longer brings about a BSOD).
 And worst of all, my system believes there are 3 monitors

 [<img class="alignnone" src="https://i.stack.imgur.com/OVi9F.png" alt=""   />][3]

-This is a pain because I use Actual Multiple Monitors which adds 1-click move to next monitor and with the third &#8220;phantom&#8221; monitor, the move to next monitor workflow goes for a toss.
+This is a pain because I use Actual Multiple Monitors which adds 1-click move to next monitor and with the third "phantom" monitor, the move to next monitor workflow goes for a toss.

 From a software point of view, Raptr reports that they have disabled in-game and tracking features.
 AMD's beta drivers mean that the switchable graphics doesn't work.
 I don't think I've run into other problems